Agricultural drone services for cotton in South Dakota. Typical rate: $14 to $20/acre

 Green months = optimal application window

-Drone spraying rates for cotton in South Dakota typically run $14–$20/acre per acre for application only — the farmer supplies the chemical product.
-Pricing varies based on total acreage, distance from the operator's base, and product type.
+Drone spraying rates for cotton in South Dakota typically run $14 to $20/acre for application only; the farmer supplies the chemical product.
+State-level custom-rate guidance for South Dakota averages $12 to $16/acre.
+Pricing varies based on total acreage, distance from the operator base and product type.

-Optimal timing for cotton drone applications is: Jun, Jul, Sep, Oct.
-Exact timing depends on weather conditions and pest or disease pressure each season.
-Contact a local operator in South Dakota for scheduling.
+Optimal drone application timing for cotton runs Jun, Jul, Sep, Oct.
+Exact timing depends on weather, growth stage and pest or disease pressure each season; contact a local operator in South Dakota for scheduling at least 4 to 6 weeks ahead of the peak window.